GH0st3rs/iot_detector/README.md

 # iot_detector
 A multithreaded scanner for detecting IoT devices, which allows you to identify a device on the Internet based on a specific request to it.
 This allows you to more accurately determine the device and avoid false positives or honeypot

+> Note: It's better to split the input list by 150k lines

 ## Usage
 ```bash